rchillyard/TableParser/README.md

 Quick Intro
 ===========

-This library contains an application CsvToJSON which takes a CSV file, parses it, transforms the data, and outputs a JSON file.
+This library contains an application Pairings which takes a CSV file, parses it, transforms the data, and outputs a JSON file.
 The minimum code necessary to read parse the CSV file as a table of "Player"s, using as many defaults as possible is: